-First off this car has spent sometome in Japan – dont be alarmed by this its actaully a good thing because generally they were much more treasured and looked after than those that remained here, plus are much less prone to rust becaause of the climate.
+First off this car has spent sometome in Japan – dont be alarmed by this its actually a good thing because generally they were much more treasured and looked after than those that remained here, plus are much less prone to rust because of the climate (less salt on the roads)

 This car was manufactured in 1992 and spent sometime in Japan before being exported back to the UK.
-Clearly in Japan she was very much cherished and enjoyed the lack of rain.
+Clearly in Japan she was very much cherished and enjoyed the lack of salt for ice therefore, hasn’t rusted.

 Engine 5,993cc.
 V12 cylinders, 313bhp at 5,350rpm.
 Four-speed automatic gearbox, rear-wheel drive.
 Top speed 152mph, 0-60 in 7.5 seconds.
 Fuel consumption 14-19mpg.